 Hot or cold packs as advised by your healthcare provider

-Certain exercises to strengthen muscles and ease pain, such as stretching and flexing.
+Certain exercises to strengthen back and belly muscles and ease pain, such as stretching and flexing.
 Your healthcare provider can show you these exercises.
 Physical therapy can also help you find the correct exercises.

 Shots (injections) for pain relief in the area

 Nerve block.
 This eases pain signals from the affected nerve.

 Acute back pain usually gets better without special treatment.
 Using acetaminophen or ibuprofen as directed will decrease pain and help you rest.
 Surgery and special exercises are generally not used with acute pain.

 For severe, disabling, or chronic back and neck pain, rehabilitation programs can be designed to meet your needs.
 The type of program will depend on the cause and the type and severity of your pain, injury, or disease.
 Your active involvement is key to the success of rehab programs.